balancer/backend/modules/aprs/README.md

 The module uses a declarative approach to configure which handlers are used for each chain:

 1. **Configuration Definition**: Each chain has a object with handlers configuration
-2. **Calculator Factories**: Factory functions create calculator instances with the right parameters
+2. **Handler Factories**: Factory functions create handlers instances with the right parameters

 This approach makes it easy to:

--   Add or remove calculators for specific chains
+-   Add or remove handlers for specific chains
--   Configure calculator parameters
+-   Configure handlers parameters
 -   Understand at a glance which chains use which handlers

 ### Adding New Handlers